belindamo/quartz/content/🧪/Experiment Proposals/"LLM Operating System".md

 	- MiniF2F (2022)
 	- MATH (2021)

 ---

 ### Misc.

 child::[[Back-translation for Alignment of LLM Generation of Code, Tests, and more]]

+method

+- Try dreamcoder but with the help of LLMs
+-